📢 FREE WEBINAR - How To Plan Your Move From Scratch In 2026 | Jan 27th, 2026 | 6PM (Lisbon Time)

 Generally, Spain is considered a safe country to live in; however, you need to take precautionary measures to keep your valuables safe from pickpocketers.
 Street crimes and scams are quite popular, especially in the city of Barcelona.

-Portugal, on the other hand, has one of the lowest unemployment rates at about 5.9%.
-Nonetheless, one factor that remains common between the two countries is that the locals are overly friendly are will go out of their way to help anyone, including foreign nationals.
-Overall, both European countries are safe for expats.
+Portugal, on the other hand, has one of the lowest unemployment rates in Europe, at approximately 5.9%.
+Nevertheless, one factor common to both countries is the exceptional friendliness of the locals, who are often willing to go out of their way to assist others, including foreign nationals.
+Overall, both European countries are considered safe and welcoming destinations for expatriates.

 Entertainment